h5n1xp/CuriOS/ReadMe.md

 # Read Me

-The Zip file here is the bootable hard disk image of the December 18th Build of CuriOS...
+The Zip files here are the bootable hard disk image of the July 9th, 2021 Build of CuriOS...
 Source code to follow.

-This includes a source snapshot as of the 18 - 12 - 2020.
+This includes a source snapshot as of the 09 - 07 - 2021.

 The graphical user interface can be "themed", in the style of one of three built in themes, which can be selected at compile time to suit the user's preference.